kirecek/tf-proxy/README.md

 # tf-proxy

-⚠️ This tool is experimental and under development.
-It's not recommended for any use right now, however, any suggestion/help is very welcomed.
+⚠️ This tool is experimental and build for very specific use case.
+Any suggestions to make this more useful are very welcomed.

 ---